amplab/training/ampcamp/succinct.md

 </div>

 The command above directs Spark to load the `SuccinctKVRDD` with `Long` keys from the specified location on disk.
-We have the same number of articles as the uncompressed RDD, but _with a much lower storage footprint_.
+The first thing we would like to note is that we have the same number of articles as in the uncompressed RDD, and that SuccinctKVRDD requires much lower storage footprint compared to original Spark RDD.
 To see how much smaller, go back to http://localhost:4040/storage/; it might look something like
 this: